Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx3-naive-scaling.md

 ## Channel States

 In **payment channels**, it’s helpful to view them through the lens of **channel states**.
 For now, you can imagine a channel’s **state** as the distribution of funds after each payment.
 As we'll see shortly, dividing payments into channel states enables us to make the process of transfering funds clear and secure.
 This idea of "channel states" is also why you may hear people refer to Lightning as a **state machine**.

-**NOTE: For simplicity, the change output has been removed from the visuals in the rest of this workbook.**.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/ChannelStates.png" alt="ChannelStates" width="100%" height="auto">